Shearless bifurcations in particle transport for reversed shear tokamaks: Shearless bifurcations scenarios

 Let us consider the vicinity of one island of the magenta chain in more detail, as revealed by the magnification shown in Fig. \ref{fig:poincare.bifurcation1}(b).
 Changing the control parameter value, the periodic points of the chain collide and a chaotic layer takes their place, containing a myriad of islands [Fig. \ref{fig:poincare.bifurcation1}(c)].
-These collisions represent saddle-center bifurcations: we have pairs of periodic points, half of them locally stable (centers) and the other half unstable (saddles).
+This collision represents a saddle-center bifurcation: we have pairs of periodic points, half of them locally stable (centres) and the other half unstable (saddles).
 As the control parameter increases, these pairs of periodic points approach each other and eventually coalesce at the bifurcation points, disappearing afterwards, and leaving a chaotic layer therein.
-In this myriad of islands there is a pair of twin island chains with the same rotation number, marked in gold and pink [Fig. \ref{fig:poincare.bifurcation1}(d)].
-A bifurcation process extinguishes those homoclinic islands and generates a second shearless curve, plotted in blue in Fig. \ref{fig:poincare.bifurcation1}(e).
-We remark that the appearance of the second shearless curve is a bifurcation in the rotation number profile, whereas the saddle-center bifurcation which precedes the latter occurs in the phase space (here represented by Poincaré sections).
+In this myriad of islands there is a pair of twin island chains, with 73 islands each marked in gold and pink, having the same rotation number, [Fig. \ref{fig:poincare.bifurcation1}(d)].
+A bifurcation process extinguishes those twin island chains and generates a second shearless curve, plotted in blue in Fig. \ref{fig:poincare.bifurcation1}(e). {Finally, Figure \ref{fig:poincare.bifurcation1}(f) displays the full scenario with the two shearless curves.} We remark that the appearance of the second shearless curve is a bifurcation in the rotation number profile, whereas the saddle-center (O-X) bifurcation which precedes the latter occurs in the phase space (here represented by Poincaré sections).
 Bifurcations of this type have been observed in some atypical scenarios in the SNM \cite{wurm2005meanders}.